Trump administration says courts shouldn’t decide Don McGahn case

 The Justice Department said a decision in the McGahn case would amount to the court weighing in on whether the president obstructed Congress.

-“The now very real possibility of this court appearing to weigh in on an article of impeachment at a time when political tensions are at their highest levels — before, during or after a Senate trial regarding the removal of a President — puts in stark relief why this sort of interbranch dispute is not one that has ‘traditional thought to be capable of resolution through the judicial process,’ ” the department wrote.
+“The now very real possibility of this court appearing to weigh in on an article of impeachment at a time when political tensions are at their highest levels — before, during or after a Senate trial regarding the removal of a President — puts in stark relief why this sort of interbranch dispute is not one that has ‘traditionally thought to be capable of resolution through the judicial process,’ ” the department wrote.

+A three-judge panel is set to hear the case on Jan.
+3.

+Historically, the federal courts try to stay away from disputes between Congress and the executive branch.
+And the Justice Department said it would be inappropriate for the court to weigh in on this case because of the impeachment saga.

 Last week, the department argued that Democrats’ efforts to secure Mr. McGahn’s testimony was moot because the two articles of impeachment had been approved.